Horse Names With Meanings or Descriptions

 Cisco - The name Cisco is of Spanish origin.
 While "Cisco," on its own, has been around long enough to be considered its own name, it was originally the diminutive or familiar form of the name "Francisco."
 The Cisco Kid was a well-known fictional character in a wide range of varying stories, movies, and television shows.
 "Cisco" can also be associated with St. Francis of Assisi, a well-known saint best known to some as the patron saint of animals.
 "Cisco" is a short, pleasant sounding name that has long been associated with action, adventure, and a love of animals.

-Cochise - Cochise (which means "hardwood") is a well-known Chiricahua Apache Indian chief famous for defending his homelands against invasion by settlers.
+Cochise - Cochise (which means "firewood" or "hardwood" depending on the source) is a well-known Chiricahua Apache Indian chief famous for defending his homelands against invasion by settlers.
 He is often described as a tall, powerfully built man with a Roman nose and great dignity.The television character Joe Cartwright (from the television series "Bonanza," 1959 - 1973) rode a black and white horse named Cochise.

 Cole - This name is of English and French origin, and means "coal black," "charcoal," or "swarthy."
 Cole is a descriptive name for a black horse, or a good name for any horse whose owner wants a short, simple, attractive name.
 Famous people with the first name Cole have included composer/songwriter Cole Porter (1891 - 1964), and the outlaw Cole Younger (1844 - 1916) who was famous for being a member of the James-Younger gang.